How to Buy Your First Rental Property in 2024

 As a natural inflation hedge, real estate values increase over time.
 If you're buying in the right market, you can build a large net worth through equity growth alone.

-From depreciation to interest write-offs, real estate is one of the most tax-advantaged assets around, so you keep more money while paying less to Uncle Sam!
+From rental property depreciation to interest write-offs, real estate is one of the most tax-advantaged assets around, so you keep more money while paying less to Uncle Sam!
 You can even defer capital gains taxes with a 1031 exchange.

 You can't put 20% down to buy $400,000 worth of stocks, but you can do so with real estate, which helps your money go MUCH further than with other investments.
 If you put 20% down, you'll automatically have a considerable amount of equity at your disposal.